Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 When changing which of the stacks pages is currently shown, regardless of how that selection was triggered, an animation transitioning from one page to the other plays.
 Similar to `Revealer`, we can influence the type and speed of animation in multiple ways:

-+ `set_transition_duration!` choose how long the animation will take to complete
++ `set_transition_duration!` chooses how long the animation will take to complete
-+ `set_interpolate_size!`, if set to `true`, makes it such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child gradually.
++ `set_interpolate_size!`, if set to `true`, makes it, such that while the transition animation plays, the stack will change from the size of the previous child to the size of the current child gradually.
 If set to `false`, this size change happens instantly
-+ `set_animation_type!` governs the type of animation, which is one of the enum values of `StackTransitionType`.
++ `set_animation_type!` governs the type of animation, which is one of the enum values of [`StackTransitionType`](@ref).

-If we want all of the stacks children to allocate the same size, we can set `set_is_vertically_homogeneous!` and `set_is_horizonally_homogeneous!` to `true`, in which case the stack will assume the height or widget of its largest child, respectively.
+If we want all of the stacks children to allocate the same size, we can set [`set_is_vertically_homogeneous!`](@ref) and [`set_is_horizonally_homogeneous!`](@ref) to `true`, in which case the stack will assume the height or widget of its largest page, respectively.

 ---

+Moving on from selectable widgets, we have a few more widget containers to get through.
+These offer more flexibility in arranging widgets, but do not offer `get_selection_model` and its related features.

 ## Grid